lukstafi/navi-parens/README.md

 Currently, navigating scopes with multicharacter closing brackets might not work well.

+Currently, interaction of brackets with definitions can be undesirable in e.g. JavaScript with definitions inside a `for` loop header or `if` condition.
+I plan to fix it.

 ## Release Notes

 Users appreciate release notes as you update your extension.